Coventry University Lecturer named as finalist in the European Inventor Awards 2019

 Traditionally, protective clothing has consisted of rigid and uncomfortable padding which can hinder movement and performance.
 However, D3O, a flexible foam that softens on impact, offers the unique solution of providing comprehensive protection which actually moves with the wearer.

 The property of a unique (dilatant) polymer which stiffens on impact due to forming instantaneous cross-linking bonds was developed back in 1943 but had only found application in novelty toys.

 Our aim was to utilise this magical property to provide flexible body armour for a wide range of applications where freedom of movement was desired e.g. snowboarding.

 By re-engineering the dilatant material we developed the smart material solution, D30, which provided both freedom of movement and very effective impact protection.

-Today, D3O is used by leading brands providing body armor for a number of high impact sports across the world and is sold in over 50 countries.
-Philip and Richard are also looking at expanding into other markets such as defense, industrial work wear and smart device protection.
+Today, D3O is used by leading brands providing body armour for a number of high impact sports across the world and is sold in over 50 countries.
+Philip and Richard are also looking at expanding into other markets such as defence, industrial work wear and smart device protection.

 To watch a video about D3O or to find out more about the European Inventor Awards please visit the European Patent Office website.